Martin-Zeithaml/medium/KeySequences.md

    ]
 }
 ```
-## Summary
+## Take-away from leveraging Key Sequences

-Zowe TN3270 offers a straight-forward way to simplify repetitive actions in the form of **Key Sequences**, which can be defined by the user to save time and improve the user's workflow.
+Zowe TN3270 offers a straightforward way to simplify repetitive actions in the form of **Key Sequences**, which can be defined by the user to save time and improve the user's workflow.

 ## Useful Links